-We are deeply concerned that the digital world remains inaccessible for one-third of the global population and those who have never connected online are disproportionately concentrated in developing countries, including least developed countries (LDCs).
+We are deeply concerned that the digital world remains inaccessible for one-third of the global population and those who remain offline are disproportionately concentrated in developing countries, including LDCs, LLDCs, and SIDS.
 Digital divides, such as limited access to broadband networks, persist in rural areas, across income, gender and age groups and for vulnerable groups such as persons with disabilities.
-Among those connected, affordability and accessibility of digital services and devices, digital skills and reliable, secure online experience remain as key barriers to digital inclusion.
+Among those that are covered by broadband networks, there is a vast ‘’usage gap’’ determined by barriers such as limited affordability and accessibility of digital services and internet-enabled devices, lack of digital skills and challenges to a reliable, safe and secure online experience.

+iii.
 We acknowledge that at the backdrop of global challenges, rapid technology developments present unprecedented opportunities for building economic and ecological resilience.
-Climate change, natural hazards, economic downturns, energy transition issue and supply challenges have adverse impacts that are disproportionately felt by developing countries, particularly LDCs, landlocked developing countries (LLDCs and ) and small island developing states (SIDS).
+Climate change, natural hazards, economic downturns, energy transition issues and supply challenges have adverse impacts that are disproportionately felt by developing countries, particularly LDCs, LLDCs, and SIDS.
 These challenges risk impeding inclusive and sustainable digital transformation, further deepening inequalities.

+iv.
 Guided by the principles of shared responsibility, solidarity and equity, we urge for multi-stakeholder catalytic actions driven by collaboration among governments, the private sector, academia, civil society and other relevant stakeholders both regionally and globally to multiply the impact of development partnerships and assistance and achieve our shared objectives.

+v.
 We reaffirm the importance of leaving no one behind in digital transformation.
-It is therefore necessary to urgently and systematically address equality and ensure equal opportunities for all, while promoting broad digital inclusion through holistic and adaptive policies and targeted ecosystem initiatives and the use of intersectionality approaches.
+It is therefore necessary to urgently and systematically address equality and ensure equal opportunities for all, while promoting broad digital inclusion through holistic and adaptive policies and targeted ecosystem initiatives.

 Laying the foundation for concerted collective action during the 2026-2029 development cycle, we commit to the following:

-We will support the advancement of universal and meaningful connectivity, which includes accessible, affordable, high-quality, interoperable and secure telecommunication/ICT and digital infrastructures, devices, services and applications.
+We will support the advancement of universal and meaningful connectivity, which includes accessible, affordable, high-quality, resilient, interoperable and safe and secure telecommunication/ICT and digital infrastructures, devices, services and applications.
 Building extensive energy and digital infrastructure such as for high-speed fibre backbones and last-mile connectivity solutions using a mix of technologies is crucial to bridge development gaps.
-Robust infrastructure promotes trade, economies of scale and new business opportunitiesBeyond the economic benefits, digital public infrastructures and digital public goods are a strategic investment that create positive spill-over effects across society in terms of education, health, gender equality and inclusion.
+Robust infrastructure promotes economies of scale, new opportunities, and sustainable development.
+Beyond the economic benefits, digital public infrastructures and digital public goods are among others, a strategic investment that creates positive spill-over effects across society in terms of education, health, gender equality and inclusion.

 We underscore the importance of investment in and funding for environmentally sustainable infrastructure, e-waste and circular economy projects, clean and renewable energy and green technologies to support inclusive, long-term economic growth while reducing carbon emissions, enhancing energy security and using digital technology.
 Supported by robust data collection and monitoring, these efforts will play a role in climate change mitigation, adaptation and climate-resilient digital development.
 Moreover, we believe that a well-integrated, multi-channel approach to emergency communications – including mobile early warning systems – is essential to ensuring that universal connectivity enables effective and timely outreach to all people at risk of natural hazards.

 We call upon all stakeholders to adopt human-centric, risk-informed and ethical approaches to digital transformation and emerging technologies.
-We will advocate for the development of adaptive and well-aligned frameworks for ICT and digital markets and emerging technologies governance.
-Digital transformation requires a new level-playing field, increased investment flows and guardrails for responsible and sustainable digital, emerging and space technology development.
+We will advocate for the development of adaptive and appropriate frameworks for ICT and digital markets and emerging technologies governance.
+Digital transformation requires a new level-playing field, increased investment flows and guardrails for responsible and sustainable emerging, terrestrial and space technology development.
 An adequate policy response to rapid technological transformation requires strengthened institutional capabilities, agile and collaborative governance and the mainstreaming of evidence-based decision-making.